rholford/867_project/README.md

 ## Results
 The model produced one line of text repeated

+## Files in this repo
+We included some non-final implementations to highlight other approaches taken.

 ## Overleaf Link - Final
 (I can't share this link)